hakngrow/mern_tutorials_backend/README.md

 ![database_access](/public/images/database_access.jpg)

+Select `Password` for Authentication Method, enter your desired user name and password, select `Read and write to any database` for Database User Privileges.
+Click on the `Add User` button.

-we need to connect to the database for our APIs to perform CRUD operations.
+Next, we need to connect to the database for our APIs to perform CRUD operations.
 Click on the `Overview` tab and the `Connect` button.

 ![Connect to your database](/public/images/connect_button.jpg)